wbadart/FInal-Project/README.md

 **User Manual**

 Once the program is up and running, the game is very straight-forward.
 The user can use either the arrow keys or WASD to move the dog through the maze, collecting bones/chew toys along the way while avoiding vacuums/shampoo.
 To change the POV, the user can press 'o'.
+To exit the program, the user can press 'Esc'.
 The goal is to reach the end of the maze and both a score and time elapsed are recorded.

 **Known Bugs**